PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 * Students can begin using within their first week of Python education.
 * No callback functions.
 You do not need to write the word `class` _anywhere_ in your code.
 * Access to nearly every underlying GUI Framework's Widgets.
-* Supports both Python 2.7 & 3 when using tkinter
+* Supports both Python 2.7 & 3 when using tkinter.
-* Supports both PySide2 and PyQt5 (limited support)
+* Supports both PySide2 and PyQt5 (limited support).
-* Effortlessly move across tkinter, Qt, WxPython, and the Web (Remi) by changing only the import statement
+* Effortlessly move across tkinter, Qt, WxPython, and the Web (Remi) by changing only the import statement.
-* The *only* way to write both desktop and web based GUIs at the same time in Python
+* The *only* way to write both desktop and web-based GUIs at the same time in Python.
-* Developed from nothing as a pure Python impelementation with Python friendly interfaces.
+* Developed from nothing as a pure Python implementation with Python friendly interfaces.
 * Run your program in the System Tray using WxPython.
 Or, change the import and run it on Qt with no other changes.
-* Works with Qt Designer
+* Works with Qt Designer.
-* Built in Debugger
+* Built-in Debugger.
 * Actively maintained and enhanced - 4 ports are underway, all being used by users.
 * Corporate as well as home users.
-* Appealing to both newcomers to Python and experiened Pythonistas.
+* Appealing to both newcomers to Python and experienced Pythonistas.
 * The focus is entirely on the developer (you) and making their life easier, simplified, and in control.
 * 170+ Demo Programs teach you how to integrate with many popular packages like OpenCV, Matplotlib, PyGame, etc.
-* 200 pages of documentation, a Cookbook, built-in help using docstrings, in short it's heavily documented
+* 200 pages of documentation, a Cookbook, and built-in help using docstrings.
+In short, it's heavily documented.

 #### July-2019 Note - This readme is being generated from the PySimpleGUI.py file located on GitHub.
 As a result, some of the calls or parameters may not match the PySimpleGUI that you pip installed.